-- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
+- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation shall be tested every 5 years.
-It was noted that the last inspection was 21st September 2020.
+It was noted that the last inspection was 25/01/19

-5) The electrical installation i.e. risers are contained within dedicated service cupboards that are secure.

-- 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+- 5) The electrical installation i.e. risers are contained within dedicated service cupboards that are secure and protected by means of a FD30 door. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-Gas supplies to the building are external.
+Gas supplies are external and can be found at the rear of the building.
+(Image on next page).